Candy Girl (New Edition song)

 "Candy Girl" is the debut single by New Edition from their debut album of the same name.
 It was released as a single in late February 1983 and the song hit number one on the UK Singles Chart, becoming the 31st-best-selling single of the year.
 It also peaked at number 1 on the Hot Black Singles chart, passing Michael Jackson’s song "Beat It" on May 14, 1983.

 "Candy Girl" established New Edition as a bubblegum pop group with stylings from contemporary R&B.

 History

 New Edition was first discovered and mentored by their manager Brooke Payne.
 He entered them in a local talent show where they met songwriter/producer Maurice Starr who wrote "Candy Girl" for the group, envisioning them as a 1980s answer to the Jackson 5.
-Ralph Tresvant was positioned as the lead singer, because Starr considered his high tenor as reminiscent of a younger Michael Jackson, while having members Ricky Bell and Bobby Brown sharing alternate leads.
+Ralph Tresvant was positioned as the lead singer, because Starr considered his childish high tenor as reminiscent of a younger Michael Jackson, while having members Ricky Bell and Bobby Brown sharing alternate leads.

 The 12" version features producers Starr and Michael Jonzun doing some additional instrumentation in the outro.